DGX Spark · part 8

 ollama ps # verify: 100% GPU

-After reload: 40 tok/s.
+After reloading, it was back to 40 tok/s.
 The GPU memory estimator in Ollama checks available memory at load time.
 If a previous process (even a stopped Docker container) left stale memory metadata, Ollama underestimates and splits.

 There is no warning. ollama ps is the only way to check, and most people don't look there when debugging speed issues.